openbmc/docs/community-membership.md

 Role-specific expectations, responsibilities, and requirements are enumerated below.

-## Member
+## Code Contributor

-Members are continuously active contributors in the community.
-They can have issues and reviews assigned to them, participate in design reviews through Gerrit, and pre-submit tests are automatically run for their reviews.
-Members are expected to remain active contributors to the community.
+Members are contributors in the community.
+They can have issues and reviews assigned to them, participate in design reviews through Gerrit, and pre-submit tests are automatically run for their reviews

 **Defined by:** Listed on a current contributor license agreement.

+### Expectations

+- Abide by the code of conduct

+## Active Contributor

 Once a developer consistently contributes to the project, based on expectations set by the Technical Oversight Forum, a developer may be granted "Active"